 The lyrical art of Trecento composers was inspired by the poets known as Italy's Three Fountains: Dante, Petrarch, and Boccaccio.
 Musicians such as Lorenzo da Firenze, Jacopo da Bologna, and Francesco Landini excelled in setting the poetry of these masters in a graceful and melodic style that was different from the music of their contemporaries.
 Vocal music is complemented by virtuoso instrumental music with fiddles, harp, lute, citole, and bagpipes.
+The program also includes the world premiere of Jacqueline Horner-Kwiatek's Questa Gentilissima Donna, a vocal setting of a text from Dante's La vita nuova.
 With instrumentalists Dan Meyers, Mary Springfels, and vocal trio ModernMedieval Voices.

 The following playlist offers a preview of some of the music on the program.
 Folger Consort arrangements heard in concert will vary from these recordings.